hl7ch/ch-emed/input/pagecontent/different-authors.md

 ### "Overview" Documents (CARD, LIST)

 #### Medication Card document
-*The pharmacist creates a Medication Plan document for Mona Muster, which provides the patient with an overview of her current medication.*
+*The pharmacist Peter Pharma creates a Medication Plan document for Mona Muster, which provides the patient with an overview of her current medication.
+Mona Muster is currently taking Aspirin cardio.
+This medication was initiated and authored by the general practitioner Dr. med.
+Familien Hausarzt (MTP).
+The specialist Dr. med.
+Sandra Meier later adjusted the dosage and the medical practice assistant Andrew Stabilo documented this accordingly (PADV).*

-* **Author document**: Composition.author
+* **Author document**: Composition.author (*Peter Pharma*)
+* For each entry:
-* **Author(s) medical decision(s)**: MedicationStatement.informationSource
+   * **Author last medical decision**: MedicationStatement.informationSource (*Dr. med.
+Sandra Meier*)
-* **Author(s) original document(s)** (if different from the author of the medical decision): MedicationStatement.extension:authorDocument
+   * **Author last original document** (if different from the author of the medical decision): MedicationStatement.extension:authorDocument (*Andrew Stabilo*)

 #### Medication List document
-*The pharmacist wants to get an overview of Tim Muster's current medication and therefore requests his Medication List document.*
+*The pharmacist wants to get an overview of Mona Muster's current medication and therefore requests his Medication List document.
+(Same use case as described above for CARD.)*

-* **Author document**: The Medication List document is a dynamically generated document, generally created by a machine/software; Composition.author
+* **Author document**: The Medication List document is a dynamically generated document, generally created by a machine/software; Composition.author (*Device*)
+* For each entry:
-* **Author(s) medical decision(s)**
+   * **Author medical decision**
-   * MTP: MedicationStatement.informationSource
+      * MTP: MedicationStatement.informationSource (*Dr. med.
+Familien Hausarzt*)
       * PRE: MedicationRequest.performer
       * DIS: MedicationDispense.performer.actor
-   * PADV: Observation.performer
+      * PADV: Observation.performer (*Dr. med.
+Sandra Meier*)
-* **Author(s) original document(s)** (if different from the author of the medical decision)
+   * **Author original document** (if different from the author of the medical decision)
-   * MTP: MedicationStatement.extension:authorDocument
+      * MTP: MedicationStatement.extension:authorDocument (*no value because identical with author medical decision*)
       * PRE: MedicationRequest.extension:authorDocument
       * DIS: MedicationDispense.extension:authorDocument
-   * PADV: Observation.extension:authorDocument
+      * PADV: Observation.extension:authorDocument (*Andrew Stabilo*)

 #### Overview different levels